10th Annual Community Intercultural Relations Conference

 Building a Culture of Respect: Challenging our Unconscious & Repressive Behaviors

 The goal of the conference was to establish a starting point for the meaning of respect, and attendees were given a general overview ofrespectful terms which are inclusive but not limited to consideration, admiration, reverence and esteem.
 Our inability to recognize and embrace themerits of diversity has not only produced oppressive societies and divided nations but also diminished the possibilities of finding common interest in creating a culture of respect.
-We must challenge our conscious and unconscious behaviors, biases and attitudes to help bring about a better understanding of
+We must challenge our conscious and unconscious behaviors, biases and attitudes to help bring about a better understanding of ourselves and others.

 Following the conference, attendees had the opportunity to reflect on their own opinions, mindsets and actions in order to determine the level of respect they hold for themselves and those who have a different lived experience.
 Our ability to move forward will require creative collaboration among our community members and leaders, businesses and government.
 In the words of keynote speaker, Tim Wise, “Standing still is never an option so long as inequities remain embedded in the very fabric of the culture.”